Image via Wikipedia

 Alex Brunelle: An interesting question.
 Dogs that could cause more damage are heavier than cats, and could therefore not go as far.
 Though, they would probably be able to overpower a person more easily than a cat.
 Cats can go the distance and scratch the shit out of you, but are also non-fatal and can be easily kicked.
 So dogs.

-Rich Anderson: A gun that fires cats.
+Rachel Anderson: A gun that fires cats.
 A pissed off cat is like a Cuisinart.

 What is your favorite meal?